Juvenile Idiopathic Arthritis (JIA)

 Enthesitis may cause tenderness of the pelvis, hip bone, spine, kneecap, the shin just below the knee, the Achilles tendon, and the sole of the foot.

-Eye inflammation can occur with any type of JIA but is most common in oligoarticular JIA and rare in polyarticular JIA and systemic JIA.
+Eye inflammation can occur with any form of JIA but is most common in oligoarticular JIA and very rare in rheumatoid factor-positive polyarticular JIA and systemic JIA.
 Inflammation typically involves the iris of the eye (iridocyclitis).
 Iridocyclitis in JIA usually does not cause symptoms (there is no pain or redness) but sometimes causes blurring of vision and irregular pupils.
-However, untreated iridocyclitis can lead to scarring and permanent loss of vision.
+However, untreated iridocyclitis can lead to scarring, cataracts, glaucoma, and permanent loss of vision.
 Rarely, children with enthesitis-related arthritis have eye redness and pain and sensitivity to light.

 Skin abnormalities occur mainly in psoriatic JIA and systemic JIA.
 Children with psoriatic JIA may have rough, psoriasis-like patches on their skin, swollen fingers and toes, and pitted nails.
 Children with systemic JIA sometimes develop a short-lived rash made up of flat, pink-colored or salmon-colored patches with clear centers—mainly on the trunk and the upper part of the legs or arms.
 The rash appears for hours at a time (often in the evening with fever) and does not always appear in the same spot.

 Systemic JIA causes fever and inflammation at sites other than the joints.
 Children with systemic JIA typically develop a high fever and rash that frequently appear before joint pain and swelling.
 The fever comes and goes, usually for at least 2 weeks.
 The temperature is usually highest in the afternoon or evening (often 103° F [39° C] or higher) and then returns rapidly to normal.
 A child with fever may feel tired and irritable.
 The liver, spleen, and lymph nodes may enlarge.
-Sometimes inflammation develops in the membranes surrounding the heart (pericarditis) or the lungs (pleuritis), causing chest pain.
+Sometimes inflammation develops in the membranes surrounding the heart (pericarditis) or in the membranes that cover the lungs (pleuritis) or inside the lungs (interstitial lung disease), causing chest pain.
 This inflammation may cause fluid to accumulate around the heart, lungs, or other organs.

 Any type of JIA can interfere with physical growth.
 Joint deformities may develop if untreated.
 When JIA interferes with growth of the jaw, a small chin (micrognathia) can result.
 Long-standing (chronic) joint inflammation can eventually cause deformities of or permanent damage to the affected joint.